pagkly/Zed/Investopedia3/GAFAM Stocks Definition and Uses.md

 ## Understanding GAFAM Stocks

-While a lot of [market indexes](https://www.investopedia.com/terms/m/marketindex.asp) exist to collectively track the developments of a sector, there are a handful of companies that lead the pack in terms of sector influence.
-[FAANG](https://www.investopedia.com/terms/f/faang-stocks.asp), GAFAM, and [BATX](https://www.investopedia.com/terms/b/batx-stocks.asp) are acronyms for influential companies that have a large impact on their sectors, and the market as a whole.
+While a lot of [[market indexes]](https://www.investopedia.com/terms/m/marketindex.asp) exist to collectively track the developments of a sector, there are a handful of companies that lead the pack in terms of sector influence. [[FAANG]](https://www.investopedia.com/terms/f/faang-stocks.asp), GAFAM, and [[BATX]](https://www.investopedia.com/terms/b/batx-stocks.asp) are acronyms for influential companies that have a large impact on their sectors, and the market as a whole.

 GAFAM is made up of Alphabet Inc.([GOOG](https://www.investopedia.com/markets/quote?tvwidgetsymbol=googl)), Apple Inc. ([AAPL](https://www.investopedia.com/markets/quote?tvwidgetsymbol=aapl)), Facebook Inc. ([FB](https://www.investopedia.com/markets/quote?tvwidgetsymbol=fb)), Amazon.com Inc. ([AMZN](https://www.investopedia.com/markets/quote?tvwidgetsymbol=amzn)), and Microsoft Corp. ([MSFT](https://www.investopedia.com/markets/quote?tvwidgetsymbol=msft)).
 All five companies are listed on the [NASDAQ](https://www.investopedia.com/terms/n/nasdaq.asp) stock exchange.